Ha Giang Loop tour 4 days 3 nights from Hanoi - Serenity Ha Giang

 8. How big is the group?

 Our Ha Giang 4 days 3 nights tours are organized in small groups of 2 to 10 travelers.
+This ensures a more personal experience with flexible pacing and close interaction with your guide.

 You’ll travel with like-minded adventurers, creating a friendly atmosphere and often forming lasting friendships by the end of the journey.